emarcey/cicerone/glossary/brewing/terms.clean.md

 	-  improperly cleaned heat exchanger: could introduce bacteria or wild yeast
 	-  slow cooling: if wort not cooled within 90 minutes, risk of DMS increases -> creamed corn, rotten vegetable, or shellfish flavor

+# Homebrewer
+-  an individual who brews beer at home or locally, for personal rather than commercial use
+-  first became popular in the 1970s
+-  legalized in 1978

 # Hop Essential Oils
 -  hop extract that contributes to aroma
 -  some important ones: